Floha258/lepebot/README.md

 - !setcmdbroadcasteronly [name] [0 or 1] ([mod only] set command broadcaster-only, 1 is yes)
 - !setcmdenabled [name] [0 or 1] ([mod only] enable/disable command, 1 is enabled)
 - !delcmd [name] ([mod only] delete the command)

+# Components
+Some components store additional information in the database, you can edit this file (`bot.db`) with a sqlite program.
+When saving changes, the bot reloads all information in the database.
+## speedrun.com (srcomcomp)
+Component to display information about PBs, WRs, Games and Categories.
+In your config you can change the `default-param` to a string used by the !wr command (see above documentation for more detailed explanation about this) and `default-username` to your speedrun.com username.

+## commandcomp
+See the Commands section above for information, simple commands (only response) are stored in a database, table `commands`.

+## follower_notifier
+Shout out all new followers

+## timedmessagecomp
+Send a message at a specified intervall in the chat, currently only configurable directly in the database, table `timedmessages`.
+Columns:

+- `id` unique id for each row
+- `message` message that should be send periodically
+- `inittime` initial waiting time in seconds before sending the message the first time
+- `looptime` intervall in seconds when to send the message again and again
+- `enabled` 0 means disabled, 1 means enabled

+## regexresponse
+Send a message in the chat if a message matched a regex, stored in the database, table `regexresponse`.
+The regex may be any valid python-regex.
+Columns:

+- `regex` valid python regex that is checked
+- `response` message that is send in the channel if the regex matches
+- `cooldown` add a cooldown to the response